yongcho822/Movies-in-the-park/README.md

 # Movies-in-the-park
-Webscraping Thrillist's Moves in the Park article to compile a CSV file to input for geocoding.
+Webscraping Thrillist's Moves in the Park article to transform it into a sensible map.

 Order of execution: